Edmonton-Open-Data/Edmonton-Eco-Stations/README.md

 * Mouser hover shows corresponding month and number of users
 * When filtered the line chart (yearly trend), pie chart (yearly composition) and data table update accordingly to reflect filtered data
 ## 2 Pie Chart
-* Clickable and mouse hover for pie slices and legend rectangles
+* Clickable and mouse hover for pie slices
 * Shows yearly composition when not filtered (clicked)
 * Legend data updates as per bar chart filters
 * Mouser hover shows corresponding year and percentage